icrespocasajus/ModulonCore/README.md

 <img src="man/figures/README-plot connectivity modulon 3 cc.3-1.png" width="100%" />

+The connectivity of the connected component cc.3 from modulon 3 is evaluated using the area under the Knet-function (AUK) by comparison of the connectivity of the regulatory core against random subnetworks of the same size derived from the global transcriptional network inferred with SCENIC.
+An empirical p-value is calculated using a Z-test

 Show the pvalue (empirical p-value calculated using a Z-test) of the connectivity analysis for the regulatory core of modulon 3